hynet-mel/HyNET-MOB/README.md

 ### Support

+For bug reposts for this specific fork, feel free to leave a issue

-If you have any bug reports, feature requests or questions please open an issue or send us a post at [Husky@enigmatic.observer](https://enigmatic.observer/users/Husky)!
+For Husky: If you have any bug reports, feature requests or questions please open an issue or send us a post at [Husky@enigmatic.observer](https://enigmatic.observer/users/Husky)!

 For translating Tusky into your language, visit https://weblate.tusky.app/.
 For translating Husky, translate app/src/main/res/values/husky.xml file and send it to profile above or send a pull request.

 ### Head of development

-This app was developed by [Vavassor@mastodon.social](https://mastodon.social/@Vavassor).
+This app was customized by [@mel@soc.hyena.network](soc.hyena.network/mel) This app was developed by [Vavassor@mastodon.social](https://mastodon.social/@Vavassor).
 The Tusky's maintainer is [ConnyDuck@chaos.social](https://chaos.social/@ConnyDuck).
 The fork main developer is [a1batross@expired.mentality.rip](https://expired.mentality.rip/users/a1batross).